tarekdj/docker-client/README.md

 This package forked from [php-http/socket-client](https://github.com/php-http/socket-client).
 The goal of this project is to provide a Docker client for PHP and is limited to it.

-If you need a socker client, please use [php-http/socket-client](https://github.com/php-http/socket-client)!
+If you need a socket client, please use [php-http/socket-client](https://github.com/php-http/socket-client)!

 ## Testing